 Lotus root is rich in potassium which is a vasodilator.
 Potassium helps to maintain between the fluids in our body and even counteracts the effects of sodium.
 Potassium also helps to keep the blood vessels relaxed and increases blood flow by reducing the rigidity and contraction of blood vessels.
 This reduces the pressure on the cardiovascular system.

 Lotus root has certain components that are really beneficial for our heart.
 It contains potassium, a vasodilator, and dietary fiber which help to remove the cholesterol from our blood.
-This vegetable also has pyridoxine which controls the homocysteine levels in the blood and helps to keep our hearts healthy.
+This lotus root vegetable also has pyridoxine which controls the homocysteine levels in the blood and helps to keep our hearts healthy.

 Consumption of lotus root helps to cleanse the respiratory system and prevents us from contracting any respiratory disease.
 This vegetable helps to remove accumulated mucus and provides relief from cough.
 Lotus root juice also helps to treat illnesses like tubercolosis and asthma.